You probably know that email marketing is the best marketing channel because of its ROI.

 Source: Digital Deepak

-is actually more than measuring how much one lead costs you.
-It lets you return back people who visited your site before, find similar people by using Lookalike Audiences, and so on.
+Implementing Facebook Pixel is more than measuring how much one lead costs you.
+It lets you return people who visited your site before, find similar people by using Lookalike Audiences, and so on.

 Lots of successful companies use Facebook to generate leads, and Uber is one of them.